 Who Should Take this Course?

-All members of a workplace Joint Health and Safety Committee, regardless of any previous experience in health and safety.
+JHSC members who want to become certified, regardless of any previous experience in health and safety.
 Workplaces that regularly have 20 or more employees must ensure at least two personnel have completed the certification training.

-JHSC Certification Training guidelines established and enforced by the Ministry of Labour, Training and Skills Development.
+JHSC Certification Training guidelines established and enforced by the Ministry of Labour, Immigration, Training and Skills Development.